Garoth/joplin-butler/README.md

     - I'd agree with you but then we would both be wrong
     - If you were any less intelligent you would have to be watered twice a day.
     - Your IQ does not even make a respectable earthquake.
-    - Somewhere a tree is making oxygen for you.
-You should apologize to it.

     ID: 6b2795f324154e33b3d2088625f44c66
     Title: Localization and Plurals - MDN